Kmaina32/Ubuntu-Academy-/markdown_files/B2B_STRATEGY.md

 # B2B Sales and Partnership Strategy

-This document outlines the strategy for Akili A.I.
-Academy to engage in Business-to-Business (B2B) sales and form strategic partnerships.
+This document outlines the strategy for Edgewood International A.I College to engage in Business-to-Business (B2B) sales and form strategic partnerships.

 ## 1. Target B2B Segments